BolajiAyodeji/Blogposts/ck2a1xkxx009k3is1c7jsp9vw.md

 very important to redirect from HTTP to HTTPS.

-### What is SSL?
+## What is SSL?

-SSL (Secure Sockets Layer) is a standard security protocol for establishing encrypted links between a web server and a browser in an online communication.
+SSL (Secure Sockets Layer) is a standard security protocol for establishing encrypted links between a web server and a browser in online communication.

-The usage of SSL technology ensures that all data transmitted between the web server and browser remains encrypted.
+The usage of SSL technology ensures that all data transmitted between the web server and browser remain encrypted.

-An **SSL certificate** is necessary to create SSL connection.
+An **SSL certificate** is necessary to create an SSL connection.
 You would need to give all details about the identity of your website and your company as and when you choose to activate SSL on your web server.
 Following this, two cryptographic keys are created with a Private Key and a Public Key.